buaayhq/nvidia-flex-for-unity/README.md

 NVIDIA Flex is a bunch of physics systems built for Unity by NVIDIA.

 My own notes:
 Seems to work with even non-NVIDIA based devices (Intel, AMD, and so on).
 I wouldn't suggest trying to build for mobile or older devices though, as Flex seems to be pretty heavy on performance.
 It also seems to work with even the newest versions (2021 LTS, 2022.1, etc), though I'm not sure if it works properly on HDRP or URP though, as I personally could only get a stable FPS when running it on the built-in pipeline, as I'm using a lower-end PC.
+You might get a few compiler errors in newer versions of Unity, but you can fix them by just deleting the mentioned scripts in the errors and it should work still fine.

 DISCLAIMER:
 WORKS ONLY WITH UNITY - THIS IS THE UNITY VERSION OF NVIDIA FLEX